LispEngineer/EthernetRepeater/README.md

 * Management Interface - read & write enabled
   * Visually simulated in Questa
   * Tested on real PHY for reading
-* RGMII Transmit Capability at 10BASE-T speeds
+* RGMII Transmit Capability
-  * Uses internally generate 2.5MHz clock & 12ns delay on transmitted GTX clock
+  * Works at 10BASE-T: Uses PLL generated 2.5MHz clock & 12ns delay on transmitted GTX clock
+  * Works at 100BASE-T: Uses PLL generated 25MHz clock & 12ns delay on transmitted GTX clock
   * Sends a fixed packet
   * Calculates the CRC on the fly and sends it
   * CRC calculated on send ([source](https://bues.ch/cms/hacking/crcgen))